Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-To start with, we examined the membrane potential traces recorded in the resting-state condition, shown for three representative nodes (picked from FUS, PREC, and RMF region of the right hemisphere, respectively; see Tab.~\ref{tab:regions}) in TUN (Fig.~\ref{fig:fig_2}A) and DEF (Fig.~\ref{fig:fig_2}C) configurations; the corresponding amplitude distributions are shown in Figs.~\ref{fig:fig_2}B and~\ref{fig:fig_2}D, respectively.
-Qualitatively, the TUN configuration exhibited more diverse activity patterns, with some nodes also displaying bursting dynamics (e.g., middle trace in Fig.~\ref{fig:fig_2}A).
+We start by examining the membrane potential traces recorded in the resting-state condition, shown for three representative nodes (picked from FUS, PREC, and RMF regions of the right hemisphere, respectively; see Suppl.
+Tab.~\ref{tab:regions}) in TUN (Fig.~\ref{fig:fig_2}A) and DEF (Fig.~\ref{fig:fig_2}C) configurations; the corresponding amplitude distributions are shown in Figs.~\ref{fig:fig_2}B and~\ref{fig:fig_2}D, respectively.
+Qualitatively, the TUN configuration exhibits more diverse activity patterns, with some nodes also displaying bursting dynamics (e.g., middle trace in Fig.~\ref{fig:fig_2}A).

-To identify the events of our interest, i.e. changes in the neural activity, we analyzed the Hilbert phase of the membrane potential and applied a threshold of $-\pi/2$, following the methodology outlined by~\citet{gutzen2024modular} (see Sec.~\ref{subsubsec:events}).
-Figs.~\ref{fig:fig_2}E and~\ref{fig:fig_2}G show the rasterplots of upgoing events for the two configurations, whereas Figs.~\ref{fig:fig_2}F and~\ref{fig:fig_2}H illustrate the histograms of the average event rate across nodes (see Sec.~\ref{subsubsec:events}); cyan and orange bars on the left side of the two rastergrams identify nodes belonging to the two hemispheres (left and right, respectively).
-The same color coding is used in the bottom part of Figs.~\ref{fig:fig_2}E and~\ref{fig:fig_2}G, where cyan and orange traces represent the cumulated event signal of each hemisphere (see Sec.~\ref{subsubsec:PSD}).
-A clear distinction between the two configurations emerged in the distribution of the average event rate across nodes: TUN showed a more heterogeneous pattern, compared to DEF (mean and standard deviation across channels: \qty{9.60 \pm 7.41}{\Hz} for TUN, \qty{18.56 \pm 0.91}{\Hz} for DEF).
+To identify the events of our interest, i.e. changes in the neural activity, we analyze the Hilbert phase of the membrane potential and apply a threshold of $-\pi/2$, following the methodology outlined by~\citet{gutzen2024modular} (see Sec.~\ref{subsubsec:mat_meth:metrics:events}).
+Figs.~\ref{fig:fig_2}E and~\ref{fig:fig_2}G show the rasterplots of upgoing events for the two configurations, whereas Figs.~\ref{fig:fig_2}F and~\ref{fig:fig_2}H illustrate the histograms of the average event rate across nodes (see Sec.~\ref{subsubsec:mat_meth:metrics:events}); cyan and orange bars on the left side of the two rastergrams identify nodes belonging to the two hemispheres (left and right, respectively).
+The same color coding is used in the bottom part of Figs.~\ref{fig:fig_2}E and~\ref{fig:fig_2}G, where cyan and orange traces represent the cumulated event signal of each hemisphere (see Sec.~\ref{subsubsec:mat_meth:metrics:PSD}).
+A clear distinction emerges in the distribution of the average event rate across nodes: TUN shows a more heterogeneous pattern, compared to DEF (mean and standard deviation across channels: \qty{9.60 \pm 7.41}{\Hz} for TUN, \qty{18.56 \pm 0.91}{\Hz} for DEF).